Remember the days when you were limited in storage space to what your computer could manage?

 How do I become qualified in cloud computing?

-There are no strict paths to becoming qualified in cloud computing – it’s a mix of hands-on work experience and practical knowledge combined with any cloud computing courses you can take.
+There are no strict paths to becoming qualified in cloud computing – it’s a mix of hands-on work experience and practical knowledge combined with courses you can take.

 Because it’s such a varied market, you can choose exactly which area you’d like to specialise in.
 For example, there are short courses in Security in Google Cloud Platform that are designed for those already in cybersecurity or cloud infrastructure fields.